lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 An advance command invoked from `OwnerRootKey` state simply moves the state to `Disabled`.

 The generate output and generate identity functions use `OwnerRootKey` as the KMAC key.
-The advancement from this state to the next is irreversible during the current power cycle.
+The advancement from `OwnerRootKey` to the `Disabled` is irreversible during the current power cycle.

 ### Disabled
 `Disabled` is a state where the key manager is no longer operational.
-Upon `Disabled` entry, the working state is updated with KMAC computed random values; however, sideload keys are preserved.
+Upon `Disabled` entry, the internal key is updated with KMAC computed random values; however, previously generated sideload key slots and software key slots are preserved.
-This allows the software to keep the last valid sideload keys while preventing the system from further advancing the valid key.
+This allows the software to keep the last valid keys while preventing the system from further advancing the valid key.

 When advance and generate calls are invoked from this state, the outputs and keys are indiscriminately updated with randomly computed values.
 Key manager enters disabled state based on direct invocation by software: